 bubble-icon

-GraphCommerce's React plugin system allows you to extend GraphCommerce's build in components with your own logic.
+GraphCommerce's plugin system allows you to extend or replace GraphCommerce's built-in components or functions with your own logic.

 • No runtime overhead: The plugin system is fully implemented in webpack and